Bread2002/PYNQ_BLADEI/README.md

 ## 📌 Project Overview

 This repository contains an embedded deployment pipeline for detecting **malicious FPGA bitstreams** using a trained machine learning (ML) model.
 Bitstreams are configuration files that can be weaponized to introduce hardware Trojans, posing serious risks in shared or cloud-hosted reconfigurable systems.
-This project leverages a lightweight, byte-level classification approach and enables **on-device malware detection** for the **Xilinx PYNQ-Z1** board, without requiring reverse engineering techniques or access to original source code or netlists.
+This project leverages a lightweight, byte-level classification approach and enables **on-device malware detection** for the **PYNQ-supported FPGA boards**, without requiring reverse engineering techniques or access to original source code or netlists.
 Benchmark designs, including AES-128 and RS232 variants, were obtained from Trust-Hub, then synthesized, implemented, and categorized as benign, malicious, or empty `.bit` files.

 ---